 Federal Government of Canada:

 Managing Your Business During COVID-19

 Government of British Columbia:

-Province-wide restrictions were introduced on November 19th and extend on January 7th until at least February 5th – British Columbia’s Response to COVID-19
+Province-wide restrictions were introduced on November 19th and remain in place until further notice – British Columbia’s Response to COVID-19

 BC’s COVID-19 Economic Recovery Plan